miku/gluish/README.md

 import tempfile

 class DefaultTask(BaseTask):
-    """ Some default abstract task for your tasks. """ BASE = tempfile.gettempdir()
+    """ Some default abstract task for your tasks.
+BASE and TAG determine the paths, where the artefacts will be stored. """ BASE = tempfile.gettempdir()
     TAG = 'just-a-test'

 class RealTask(DefaultTask):
+    """ Note that this task has a `self.path()`, that figures out the full path for this class' output. """
     date = luigi.DateParameter(default=datetime.date(1970, 1, 1))
     def run(self):
         with self.output().open('w') as output: